-6) Put down the battery with fork lift or chain block by hang up hook at 4 links which located in right and left of the battery.
+- 6) Put down the battery with fork lift or chain block by hang up hook at 4 links which located in right and left of the battery. - When installing the battery, follow the above steps in reverse order.

 18. BATTERY CLEANING AND CARE